chrisanthropic/slim-pickins-jekyll-theme/_posts/2019-04-06-eDNA_MiFISU_COI.md

+---
+layout: post
-# Testing MiFish U and E, and COI on New Samples from IP (India Point) and GSO (Graduate School of Oceanography Beach) April 3-6 2019
+title: Testing MiFish U and E, and COI on New Samples from IP and GSO
+---

 Sample | DNA Concentration (µg/ul)
 -------|---------------------------